 Change the color of a Gantt bar color in a sheet by right-clicking on the bar and selecting Color Settings.
 Task bar colors can also change automatically based on rules using Conditional Formatting.
 Check out our Help Center article on Conditional Formatting for more information.

 In a report, background color of Gantt bars reflect the formatting applied within the associated sheet.
 Make changes to the bar colors from the sheets to also update the report.
 For more information, check out the Creating Reports article in the Help Center.

 If you've configured a % Complete column in your Project Settings, any time a value is entered to this column it's also visually indicated in the Gantt bar for the task:

 You can print your Gantt chart by clicking the Print icon in the left toolbar.
 For more information on the printing process, see the Printing from Smartsheet article in the Help Center.

 Check out more tips on printing in the Smartsheet Blog: How to Print Your Gantt Chart

 For an instructional demonstration on creating a basic Gantt chart, please review the following video walk-through:

 For more advanced Gantt chart functionality, please see the video below:

 If you don't have access to YouTube, click here to watch the video.

-Check out our Support Tip in the Smartsheet Blog: How to Use Cell Linking to Create a Master Gantt Chart
+Check out the Smartsheet Blog for details on creating a master Gantt Chart: How to Use Cell Linking to Create a Master Gantt Chart